Jared Moskowitz: 2022

 In 2022, following Representative Ted Deutch's announcement that he would not be running for re-election, Moskowitz declared his candidacy for Florida's 23rd congressional district.
 He secured the Democratic nomination in the August primary with 61.1% of the vote, defeating a range of challengers including Ben Sorensen who received 20.5%.

 In the November general election, Moskowitz faced Republican nominee Joe Budd.
 Moskowitz won with 51.6% of the vote, while Budd received 46.8%.
 Independent candidates Christine Scott and Mark Napier received 1.1% and 0.5%, respectively.

 2024

 In 2024, Moskowitz was re-elected to a second term.
-He faced Republican Joe Kaufman and won with 52.3% of the vote.
+He faced Republican Joe Kaufman and won 52.5% to 47.5% of the vote.
 Following his reelection, Moskowitz was informed of a potential assassination plot against him.
 A suspect was arrested near his home with a rifle and a manifesto containing antisemitic views.

+2026

+Following redistricting, Moskowitz is running for reelection in the 25th district.
+He faced a primary challenge from activist and union organizer Oliver Larkin, who is a member of the Democratic Socialists of America.
+Moskowitz defeated Larkin in the Democratic primary, receiving 63.5% of the vote.